mandclu/ck4/media/README.md

 ## Supported browser APIs

 If you have installed a file browser that uses the API of the [mediabrowser add-on](https://ckeditor.com/cke4/addon/mediabrowser) or the [filebrowser add-on](https://ckeditor.com/cke4/addon/filebrowser), the _Browse server_ button will appear.
 This widget itself does not provide any file browser.

+Note: This plugin would actually not need any of these APIs, but uses them to allow you to re-use your existing filebrowser implementation.

 ### [Browser plugin](https://ckeditor.com/cke4/addon/browser)